World Food Travel Association partners with World Food Championships

 About World Food Championships:

 The World Food Championships (WFC) is the highest stakes food competition in the world.
 This multi-day, live event culinary competition showcases some of the world’s best cooks who compete for food, fame and fortune in 10 categories (Bacon, Barbecue, Burger, Dessert, Rice/Noodles, Sandwich, Seafood, Soup, Steak and Vegetarian).
 In 2021, more than 300 culinary teams from 5 countries and 40 American states competed in WFC’s Main Event.
-The Champions of each category will now face their next challenge called The Final Table, which will be held at South Carolina’s Lake Murray Country in late April ( Click here to request an invitation to the event).
+The Champions of each category will now face their next challenge called The Final Table, which will be held at South Carolina’s Lake Murray Country in late April.
 While contestants have to earn their way into WFC by winning a Golden Ticket at a previous competition, potential judges are welcome to take WFC’s online certification course that explains the E.A.T. methodology.
 Certified judges then request and receive available seats at the next scheduled WFC event.
-Click here to learn more about getting certified as a judge.

 Promotion for culinary capitals an innovative destination certification and development program for unknown destinations